Formalizing Africa's domestic workers remains an elusive dream | DW | 29.11.2021

 The International Labour Organization blames weak trade unions for the poor working conditions of domestic workers

 Millions of such workers continue to play a central role in supporting the care needs of households.
-They enable millions of women to work in the formal sector, thus contributing to gender equality.
+They enable women to work in the formal sector, thus contributing to gender equality.

 Carol Kinyugo, a Kenya-based journalist and mother of two, told DW that she has been able to competitively tackle her demanding workflow because she has hired someone who takes care of her two children.